MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 A site owner can configure Azure AD B2C as an identity provider.
 Azure AD B2C supports Open ID Connect for federation.

 > [!IMPORTANT]
 > This article describes how to configure Azure AD B2C as the identity provider automatically by using a feature in preview.
 Using these steps, you can create a new Azure AD B2C tenant, register applications, and configure user flows from within Power Apps portals.
-If you want to configure the Azure AD B2C provider manually using the generally available interface, go to [Configure the Azure AD B2C provider manually](azure-ad-b2c-provider-manual.md).
+If you want to configure the Azure AD B2C provider manually using the generally available interface, go to [Configure the Azure AD B2C provider manually](/power-apps/maker/portals/configure/configure-azure-ad-b2c-provider-manual).

 > [!NOTE]
-> Changes to the authentication settings might take a few minutes to be reflected on the website.
-If you want the changes to be reflected immediately, [restart the website](../../admin/admin-overview.md).
+> Changes to the authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache) to be reflected on the website.
+If you want the changes to be reflected immediately, restart the webpage by using [portal actions](/power-apps/maker/portals/admin/admin-overview).

 Follow these steps to configure Azure AD B2C as the OpenID Connect provider.

-> [!IMPORTANT]
-> - This is a preview feature.

 ## Step 1.
 Select the provider